batiak/PepseGame/README.md

 Animated day-night cycle with sun and sun halo

-Rain cloud that drifts and drops rain periodically
+**The sun wears a yellow ribbon, wishing all the Israeli hostages a safe and swift return home.

 Player-controlled avatar with jump/run/idle animations

+Rain cloud that drifts and drops rain when Avatar jumps

 Interactive objects: fruits, falling leaves, and more